weisscharlesj/SciCompforChemists/_sources/notebooks/introduction/intro.md

 - Geoffrey M. Sametz for help with nmrsim
 - Ryan Schulte for reporting typos
 - Robert Belford for reports typos
+- Filippo Muzzini for reporting a missing data file in chapter 6